May 6, 2016

 - “For a bishop must be blameless, as the steward of God; not selfwilled, not soon angry, not given to wine, no striker, not given to filthy lucre;” (Tit.
 1.7).

-These requirements are strict because a pastor is entrusted by God to “take care of the church of God.”
+These requirements are strict because a pastor, and every member of a church, is entrusted by God to “take care of the church of God.”
 (1 Ti.
 3.5).
-He is a trustee of God.”
+He is a trustee of God.

 “The elders [pastors included] which are among you I exhort, who am also an elder, and a witness of the sufferings of Christ, and also a partaker of the glory that shall be revealed: Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God’s heritage, but being ensamples to the flock.
 And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away.”
 (1 Pe.
 5.1-5).

-The Bible proclaims that pastors rule over the body.
-“Remember them which have the rule over you, who have spoken unto you the Word of God: whose faith follow, considering the end of their conversation.”
+The Bible proclaims: “Remember them which have the rule over you, who have spoken unto you the Word of God: whose faith follow, considering the end of their conversation.”
 (He.
 13.7).
 “Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.” ( He.
 13.17).
 “Salute all them that have the rule over you, and all the saints….”
 (He.
 13.24).
+“Them” is plural, and includes the pastor and other elders of a church.

-The pastor is also an overseer of the church: “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.”
+The elders, including the pastor, are to overseer a church: “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.”
 (Ac.
 20.28).
-“Overseers” here includes pastors.
+Paul was speaking to the elders of the church at Ephesus (Ac.
+20.17-18).

-This does not mean that all men are not trustees over that with which God has entrusted them.
+Likewise, all men are trustees over that with which God has entrusted them.
+A father is a trustee of his family.
+A civil government is a trustee which is to operate under God within its God-given jurisdiction.
 God has appointed every human being who has ever lived as trustee over himself, all that God has given him, his spiritual heritage, and his spiritual destiny.
-The earth was still God’s, but man was told to care for and possess His earth.
-Mankind was “trustee” of the earth.
-The pastor is trustee of the church.
+The earth is still God’s, but He told man care for and possess His earth.
+Mankind is “trustee” of the earth.
+The pastor is a trustee, and a prominent trustee, of a church.

 5. A church Bible trust agreement and estate

 A church can remain a spiritual entity only by utilyzing the Bible concept of trust, whether declared in writing or not.
 In a Bible trust arrangement, God’s spiritual and temporal rules are honored.
-Regarding money and property, a church is trustor, the temporal and legal owner of the trust estate is a trustee, and the Lord Jesus Christ is the beneficiary.
+Regarding money and property, a church is trustor, the appointed temporal and legal owner of the trust estate is the trustee, and the Lord Jesus Christ is the beneficiary.
 The beneficiary is, by definition, the true, beneficial, and equitable owner of the property held in the trust estate.
 Gifts, tithes, and offerings are to God (to the trust estate which is owned by God), not to the church.
 The church is the giver, God is the recipient and owner.
-The Old Paths Baptist Church “Separation of Church and State Law” ministry calls this type of trust a Bible Trust.

 This type of trust arrangement is Scriptural.
 The church is not the trust and the trust is not the church.
 The church remains totally under the authority of the Lord Jesus Christ and His word.
 The trustee does not hold the property for the church.
 The trustee holds the property for the benefit of the true owner of the property, the Lord Jesus Christ.
 The trustee is the legal owner of the property and the Lord Jesus Christ is the true, equitable, and beneficial owner.
 The trustee has a fiduciary duty under God to use the property, not for his own or the trustor church’s benefit, but for the benefit of the Lord Jesus Christ.